DonMaximo/Coin-puzzle-switcheroo/README.md

 # Coin-puzzle-switcheroo
-A coin puzzle game simulated using python
+A coin puzzle game made using python

 Coinpuzzle.py is a program that simulates a simple coin game.